 As I began to think about Sunday’s lunch, inspiration was provided by delightful memories of our holiday in the Himalayas.
 In that wonderful hotel by the edge of glacier-fed Falachan river, Ram, the cook produced one lovely dessert after another.
 There were two each day.
 The high point of a day were these chocolate balls, lightly dusted with coconut powder.
 The Young Niece complained that she didn’t like coconut.
-I suggested that she could have the previous evening’s Banoffee tart.
+I eyed her plate, and suggested that she could have the previous evening’s Banoffee tart.
 She did have that, but after she finished the chocolate ball!

 I just found what I’ve been doing wrong all these days: laughingthrush should be one word!
 I’ve seen several of them before, and thought of them as a variety of thrush, but apparently they are all classed as one separate genus, the Garrulax.
 We saw this Streaked Laughingthrush (Garrulax lineatus) on our aborted trip to the gates of the Great Himalayan National Park.
 It was quartering a ledge below the path we were on, examining the ground very closely.
 This behaviour clearly meant that it was an insect-eater looking for its next meal.
 Traditional classifications place 45 species into this genus, but recent genetic studies indicate that these birds and the babblers have to be re-classified.
 This causes a confusion about whether to call the bird Garrulax lineatus or Trochalopteron lineatum.